ben-gee723/use-context-hook/README.md

  - `ContextName` - the name of the ParentContext Element
  - `StoreName` - the name of the store to be created
  - `useMyContext` - the hook called with the object as argument
- - `name` - the name of the context (which will be used in conjunction with the localStorage)
+ - `name` - the name of the context as a string (which will be used in conjunction with the localStorage)
  - `init` - the initial values stored in an object
  - `functions` - the functions also stored in an object